VolkovLabs/volkovlabs.io/docs/volkovlabs-static-datasource/variables.md

 # Variables

-The Static Data Source supports dashboard and global variables in the string fields.
+The Static Data Source supports dashboard and global variables in the String fields.

 ## Global Variables